JackTemaki/MiniReturnn/README.rst

  - ``weight_decay`` is applied to ALL parameters without exception, some discussion in https://github.com/rwth-i6/returnn/issues/1319 , although the conclusion that the mainline RETURNN behavior can be non-deterministic was not reached there.
  - Always uses the cache-manager if available, even when not running in cluster
- - Dataloader2 from ``torchdata`` was replaced by Dataloader from ``torch.utils.data``, as Dataloader2 has a non-stable API.
-In addition, num_workers=1 with "spawn" multiprocessing is set.
-This means that an extra process loads the data, and prefetch is working correctly, resulting in significant speedups.
  - seq_tag, seq_idx and non-Tensor/np.array data support works differently
- - forward init/finish hook interface is different (might be streamlined in a future version)
+ - forward init/finish hook interface is different

-Additional features:
- - gradient clipping by norm or value
- - print cuda memory information

 Experimental features that might not be needed:
  - ``batching_drop_last`` config parameter to discard the last incomplete batch in an epoch